Amazon.com, Inc. (AMZN) Q1 2020 Results - Earnings Call Transcript

 So in March, for the first time viewers nearly doubled, which is I think a good time for people to when they're, a lot of them are staying at home to stay entertained.
 And you'll see our video collection.
 It's also beyond kind of Prime Video.
 It's also our channels and video rentals also went up, as I'm sure others in the entertainment business saw that as well.

 I think people are finding more benefit from Alexa when they're at home.
 They're listening to more music, asking questions, particularly questions related to COVID and issues around it.
 They're using it in education with their children.
-And I think we're seeing a lot more on the communication side using people using Alexa calling in drop in.
+And I think we're seeing a lot more on the communication side using people using Alexa calling and drop in.

 So I think the Prime story is that shopping is, you know, really important for people now, especially when they, those people can't leave their houses.
 I think the digital benefits are scaling well.
-I think handling the additional demand, and it gives it gives people a good reason to use all of their Prime benefits that maybe they hadn't used as much in the past.
+I think they are handling the additional demand, and it gives it gives people a good time and reason to use all of their Prime benefits that maybe they hadn't used as much in the past.

 Operator